 Youth Volunteering

-Our Youth Volunteer Schemes are fun opportunities for young people ages 14-18 to gain practical nature conservation experience in Hertfordshire and Middlesex
+Our Youth Volunteer Scheme ran until June 2024.
+It offered fun opportunities for young people ages 14-18 to gain practical nature conservation experience in Hertfordshire and Middlesex

-They usually start in October and sessions run on a weekend day, once a month for sixth months.
+Programmes usually started in October and sessions ran on a weekend day, once a month for sixth months.

-As a youth volunteer you will learn all about the habitats where you are working in e.g. woodland, grassland and carry out different tasks to keep it healthy.
-You will also learn how to use a variety of hand tools.
+Youth volunteers learned all about the habitats where they were working in e.g. woodland, grassland and carried out different tasks to keep it healthy.
+They also learned how to use a variety of hand tools.

 Youth Volunteering on the Batchwood Estate (St Albans)

-Over the last two years, Friends of Batchwood, supported by Herts and Middlesex Wildlife Trust have established a youth volunteer scheme for students completing their Duke of Edinburgh Award to carry out practical woodland conservation work on Batchwood Estate.
+Over two years, Friends of Batchwood, supported by Herts and Middlesex Wildlife Trust established a youth volunteer scheme for students completing their Duke of Edinburgh Award to carry out practical woodland conservation work on Batchwood Estate.

 Friends of Batchwood is a volunteer group which collaborates with St Albans City and District Council, Countryside Management Service [CMS] and Everyone Active to manage the Batchwood Estate.
 The estate is a fantastic local resource supporting an 11-acre bluebell wood, habitat to a number of indicator species for ancient woodland.

-The youth volunteers get together once a month for six months and carry out tasks which are for the benefit of local wildlife and include scrub clearance, coppicing and dead hedging.
-For these tasks they must learn how to use a variety of tools.
+The youth volunteers got together once a month for six months and carried out tasks which were for the benefit of local wildlife and include scrub clearance, coppicing and dead hedging.
+For these tasks they had to learn how to use a variety of tools.

-So far 17 young people have completed this scheme, here is what a couple of them thought of their experince:
+So far 17 young people completed this scheme, here is what a couple of them thought of their experience:

 ‘it’s really cool to see everything you've done in a session and see what you’ve done to help the forest’